escreenlogic/cassandra-migrate-keyspace/README.md

-# Migrating from cassandra cluster to another
+# Migrating from one Cassandra cluster to another

 [Apache Cassandra](https://cassandra.apache.org/) is a free and open-source distributed NoSQL database management system designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

-There is some documentation out their about how to migrate from one cluster to anoter :
+There is some documentation out their about how to migrate from one cluster to another:

 * [Restoring a snapshot into a new cluster](http://docs.datastax.com/en/cassandra/2.1/cassandra/operations/ops_snapshot_restore_new_cluster.html)

-Here is some script to help you do that quite easily, method doesn't care if you're restoring on the cluster or to another cluster, with same or different topology :
+Here are some scripts to help you do that quite easily.
+These scrips work if you're restoring on the same cluster or to another cluster, or even to a cluster with same or different topology:

-Create an export
+Create export
 -------------

 * Export of keyspace schema structure with  [`DESC keyspace`](http://docs.datastax.com/en/cql/3.1/cql/cql_reference/describe_r.html)